hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Block-Signing/tss-block-signing.md

 the root hash of the previous block.
 The length of a Merkle Proof extending the signature from Block N to Block (N-Y) is 3Y+1 hashes.

-To construct a TSS ledger signature, at least 1/2 the shares must sign the same message.
+To construct a TSS ledger signature, more than 1/2 the shares must sign the same message.
 These share signatures are then aggregated to produce the ledger signature.
 Shares are proportional representations of weight.
 In order for consensus to advance, 2/3 of weight must be participating in consensus.
-It is highly improbable that consensus can advance with 2/3 weight without the network being able to generate ledger signatures with at least 1/2 number of shares.
+It is highly improbable that consensus can advance with 2/3 weight without the network being able to generate ledger signatures with more than 1/2 number of shares.

 If we wanted a guarantee of generating a ledger signature on every block, we would need to add state that